tlwilliams895/gis-devops/docs/_sources/Walkthroughs/spring-data-jpa-hibernate.rst.txt

 Walkthrough: Cars Demo - Spring Data, JPA, Hibernate
 ====================================================

-In this walkthrough, we revisit the [Car Integration Tests](https://gitlab.com/LaunchCodeTraining/car-integration-test-starter) that we worked on in [yesterday's walkthrough](../walkthroughs/spring-integration-tests/).
+In this walkthrough, we revisit the `Car Integration Tests <https://gitlab.com/LaunchCodeTraining/car-integration-test-starter>`_ that we worked on in yesterday's walkthrough :ref:`SIT-walkthrough`.
 We'll refactor the app to use Postgres and Hiberante.

 Setup
 -----